sonic-net/SONiC/doc/LoM/LocalMitigation.md

 2. An action can be a detection for an anomaly, a safety-check for a purpose, a mitigation action for an anomaly, a cleanup, ...
 3. Actions can vary by logic and/or config.
 4. Actions are vetted by nightly tests hence verfied to work on the hosting OS.
-5. Actions are plugins, so an update/add can be done via file copy.
+5. Actions are plugins, so an update/add can be done via small file copy of that plugin.
 6. Actions are defined by Schema and schema specifies configurable knobs.
 7. Service is built with static config, which can be overrriden via config-DB
 8. Action is implemented by plugins that are versioned.